metamn/react/content/blog/on-graphql/index.md

 In a dynamic context it is very important to establish a single source of truth from where all other parts of the stack approvision themselves.

-The creators of GraphQL [are always eager to emphasize it](https://www.youtube.com/watch?v=gb1R-fWP1Yw).
+The creators of GraphQL [are always eager to emphasize](https://www.youtube.com/watch?v=gb1R-fWP1Yw) the importance of such a truth layer.

-In [Thinking in Graphs - Business Logic Layer](https://graphql.org/learn/thinking-in-graphs/#business-logic-layer) we have a clear definition and a diagram describing the need:
+In [Thinking in Graphs / Business Logic Layer](https://graphql.org/learn/thinking-in-graphs/#business-logic-layer) chapter there is a clear definition and a diagram describing the use case:

 > Your business logic layer should act as the single source of truth for enforcing business domain rules